sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/PostgreSQL.rst

 ------------
 After successfully completing the above steps, you can proceed to create the connection using the resources in datasets and workflows.

 ..
-Note:: Make sure that "Postgres URL" should be accessible from Sparkflows web server URL and suitable Driver should be copied to fire lib.
+Note:: Make sure that "Postgres URL" should be accessible from Sparkflows web server URL and suitable Driver should be copied to fire lib and do select postgres jar while submitting workflow.